Stigma – How Can I Hide My Need For Help Getting Upstairs To Bed?

 Cars are very different now compared to those available in the 1970’s and many other things have changed, though perhaps not as quickly as we would like.

-They are now being installed as an insurance policy by folk planning a long future, and as a stronger guarantee that they can stay in their homes forever – avoiding relocating to a rare bungalow or even considering a care home situation.
+They are now being installed as an insurance policy by folk planning a long future, and as a stronger guarantee that they can stay in their homes forever – avoiding relocating to a rare expensive bungalow or even considering a care home situation costing thousands of pounds a month.

 These days, with a host of manufacturers offering a variety of products, there is indeed a different view.
 I don’t need to discuss the details of the technology here, but because of it, the modern lift is blessed with a circuit board, digital diagnostic display, a slimline designed appearance and a virtually silent power source, all of which combine to make it a welcome addition to many homes.